Recovering Erased Digital Histories

 - Historical WHOIS: Discovering who registered

-shellcompany.comin 2012 before they enabled domain privacy in 2015 via Historical WHOIS Forensics. - Passive DNS Datasets: Mapping the historical IP addresses associated with a domain.
-If a target's scrubbed website and an illicit marketplace shared the same underlying server IP address in 2019, the associative link is forged permanently.
+shellcompany.comin 2012 before they enabled domain privacy in 2015 via a broader Deep Search Intelligence Engine workflow. - Passive DNS Datasets: Mapping the historical IP addresses associated with a domain.
+If a target's scrubbed website and an illicit marketplace shared the same underlying server IP address in 2019, that overlap can become a durable investigative lead.

 Data deletion is an illusion.
 Effective OSINT relies on knowing exactly which cache to query.